Brenda Carter: Career

 Carter was an engineering analyst for GM.

 Carter is a former interim assistant to the City Manager of City of Troy in Michigan.
 In August 2018, Carter defeated Kermit Williams, Chris Jackson, Lone Bowman, Keyon Payton, and Mike Demand, and won the primary election for Michigan House of Representatives for District 29.
 On November 6, 2018, Carter won the election and became a member of Michigan House of Representatives for District 29.

+Following redistricting, Carter ran in the 53rd district in 2022, winning reelection.
+She was reelected in 2024.

 Personal life

 Carter's husband is Randy Carter, a councilman.
 They have five children.
 In 1998, Carter and her family moved to Pontiac, Michigan.